Date of Last Revision: January 25, 2022

 - log-in details

 Most browsers are initially set to accept cookies.
 You can set your browser to notify you when you receive a cookie, giving you the chance to decide whether or not to accept it.
 You can find more information regarding management of your cookies at About Cookies.

-Our Online Services may collect certain information automatically from your mobile device when you use one of our mobile applications, including the type of mobile device you use, your mobile device’s unique device identifier, your IP address, and information about the way you use our Online Services.
-We use this information in an aggregate fashion to track access to our websites, but we do not disclose site usage by individual IP addresses, and web server logs are held on a temporary basis before being deleted from our systems.
+Our online Services may collect certain information automatically from your mobile device when you use one of our mobile applications, including the type of mobile device you use, your mobile device’s unique device identifier, your IP address, and information about the way you use our online Services.
+We use this information in an aggregate fashion to track access to our websites, but we do not disclose site usage by individual IP addresses, and web server logs are held for a period of time before being deleted from our systems.